 Competitive Advantage Through Analytics

-Analytics software can help Hispanic businesses increase successBusinesses are always looking for ways to gain competitive advantage.
-One innovative way businesses are increasing their profits, growth and overall success is through the use of business analytics.
+Small businesses are always looking for ways to gain competitive advantage.
+For many small businesses analytics represents an untapped opportunity to increasing their profits, growth and overall success.
 Analytics software identifies pertinent data and uses it to evaluate past and present performance in order to inform future strategy.

 Despite how it sounds, it’s not just for big businesses.
-Small Hispanic-owned businesses and those catering to specific niche groups can benefit as well.
-Any organization that wants to better predict future trends is a candidate for a business analytics solution.
+Small businesses and those catering to specific niche markets or groups benefit as well.
+Any organization that wants to better predict future trends is a potential candidate for a business analytics solution.
 Business analytics explores data to find patterns (this is called data mining), strives to explain why a certain result occurred, analyzes statistics, tests past business decisions and, based on data collected, helps forecast future trends and results.

 Analytics in Action